-Annual profit bonuses paid to each named executive officer, other than Mr. Pipoly, are equal to a predetermined percentage of profits, as set forth in their respective employment agreements.
-Each such named executive officer's profit bonus is subject to an annual cap, based on a multiple of the officer's base salary for the respective fiscal year, as set forth in their respective employment agreements.
+Annual profit bonuses paid to each named executive officer, other than Mr. Pipoly, are equal to a predetermined percentage of profits, as set forth in their respective employment agreements described below.
+Each such named executive officer's profit bonus is subject to an annual cap, based on a multiple of the officer's base salary for the respective fiscal year, as set forth in their respective employment agreements described below.
 We increased the bonus caps when we entered into the new employment agreements in 2010 because we felt the prior bonus caps did not provide us with enough flexibility to reward these named executive officers for their contributions to our performance.
-The new bonus caps provide the named executive officers with more potential upside, but they have to produce, year after year, in order to achieve the full benefit.
+The bonus caps provide the named executive officers with more potential upside, but they have to produce, year after year, in order to achieve the full benefit.
 The annual profit bonuses for Messrs.
 Zyskind, Caviet, Saxon and Longo are subject to the Company meeting certain percentage increases over profit thresholds.
 Mr. Pipoly's bonus is determined in a different manner (as described below) because we do not believe it would be appropriate for the Chief Financial Officer's bonus to be directly based on our financial results.
-The annual profit bonus payable to our named executive officers, other than Mr. Zyskind, can be paid in cash or stock options, restricted stock, restricted stock units or other form of equity, as determined by our Compensation Committee in its sole discretion, provided that no less than one-third of the profit bonus will be payable in equity.
-Given Mr. Zyskind's large share ownership percentage, his annual profit bonus is payable in cash only.
+Each named executive officer is also eligible to receive a discretionary bonus, as determined by our Compensation Committee.
+The bonus payable to our named executive officers, other than Mr. Zyskind, can be paid in cash or stock options, restricted stock, restricted stock units or other form of equity, as determined by our Compensation Committee in its sole discretion, provided that no less than one-third of the bonus will be payable in equity.
+Mr. Zyskind's annual profit bonus is payable only in cash, but he is eligible to receive special bonuses at the discretion of the Compensation Committee that could be payable in cash or equity.

-Mr. Zyskind's employment agreement provides an annual profit bonus equal to two percent (2%) of our pre-tax profits for the fiscal year, provided that our pretax profit equals or exceeds \$75 million, subject to an annual cap of three times his base salary.
+Mr. Zyskind's employment agreement provides an annual profit bonus equal to two percent (2%) of our pretax profits for the fiscal year, provided that our pretax profit equals or exceeds \$75 million, subject to an annual cap of three times his base salary.
 Profit is defined in Mr. Zyskind's employment agreement as our revenues less expenses, determined in accordance with generally accepted accounting principles on a consistent basis.
-Our pre-tax profits for fiscal year 2010 were \$195.4 million, 2% of which is approximately \$3.9 million.
+Our pretax profits for fiscal year 2012 were \$224.9 million, 2% of which is approximately \$4.5 million.
 Therefore, Mr. Zyskind's bonus was capped at three times his base salary, which was \$2,925,000.